UNMECE/assignment-4-pointer-and-structure-LimitedJert/Assignment_4/README.md

-The Code that works for this SKU are
+The following item numbers that works with the SKU given are listed below

 19282 – for "Reese's Cereal"
 79862 – for "Milk"
 10984 – for "Chips"